A nephrostomy is a tube that lets urine drain from the kidney through an opening in the skin on the back.

 - your specialist nurse

-- a trained counsellor (ask your doctor or nurse about this)
+- a trained counsellor – you can ask your doctor or nurse about this.

-Joining our Online Community can be a good way to meet people going through the same thing.
+Joining our Online Community can be a good way to share experiences with people who understand what you are going through.

-You can also contact our cancer support specialists on 0808 808 00 00 7 days a week, 8am to 8pm for information and support.
+You can also contact our cancer support specialists for free on 0808 808 00 00 7 days a week, 8am to 8pm for information and support.

 Our cancer information has been awarded the PIF TICK.
 Created by the Patient Information Forum, this quality mark shows we meet PIF’s 10 criteria for trustworthy health information.